 - Survey of Asian Empires

-Students gain a broad overview of the major themes in U.S. and world history.
+History degree students gain a broad overview of the major themes in U.S. and world history.
 They examine the major cultural, political, economic and social themes that have influenced civilizations throughout time.
 Early on in the program, students are introduced to best practices in historical research, analysis, history writing and interpretation within a historical context.
 Students examine the works of significant historians, consider the subdisciplines of history and engage with the foundational, methodological and theoretical tools that historians use.
-In addition, the Bachelor of Arts in History imparts these core competencies:
+In addition, the campus and online history degree imparts these core competencies:

 - The effects of the world wars, the Cold War and totalitarianism on 20th century Europe